CH3COOOH/henVideoCompress/README.md

 # henVideoCompress
-A Python script for batch video compression with optional hardware acceleration.
+A tool for batch video compression with optional hardware acceleration.

 ## Features